bbc/cda-software-engineering-exercise/README.md

 npm start
 ```

-THis will fire up your app at [http://localhost:3000](http://localhost:3000)
+This will fire up your app at [http://localhost:3000](http://localhost:3000)

 ## 🏗 Instructions